 Unlike more traditional forms of business risk, sustainability risks manifest and grow over a long period of time.
 As such, the urgency to act can be perceived as lacking and so actions to mitigate these risks are liable to being postponed.

-However, although ESG risks are often outside an organisation’s control, they pose a real risk that can harm the business on many dimensions.
+However, although ESG risks are often outside an organisation’s control, they pose a real risk that can harm a business in many ways.
 In a large study on climate change data and corporations, 8,000 organisations reported on their level of climate risk with 72% stating that climate change presents risks that could significantly impact their operations, revenue, or expenditures.

-As the climate crisis reaches unchartered territory with the planet “changing in front of our eyes”, we are in the midst of a sustainability revolution.
-Governments around the world recognise regulation as the pipeline to achieving necessary change at scale, and COP 26 will see the UK mandating climate related company disclosures from April 2022.
+As the climate crisis reaches unchartered territory with the planet changing in front of our eyes, we are in the midst of a sustainability revolution.
+Governments around the world recognise regulation as the pipeline to achieving necessary change at scale, and COP26 saw the UK mandating climate related company disclosures from April 2022.